sleekmason/Lilidog/README.md

 - Based on Debian bullseye with contrib and non-free sources enabled by default. <br/>
 Debian backport sources can be added during installation. __Please use the the "expert installer" to add backports.__

+- This is a no --recommends build!
+This means only dependancies are included during package install. <br/>
+This leaves out any suggested or recommended packages, allowing for better control over package installation, <br/>
+with no unwanted packages installed by default.
+This can be changed after install if desired.

 - Switch between four different panels on the fly. - Customize your own to be toggled when desired.

 - The username and password for the live environment is "user", and "live" respectively. <br/>